-Personal responsibility and self-sufficiency are a large part of enduro racing and riders are encouraged to carry adequate equipment for operating in mountainous environments.
+Personal responsibility and self-sufficiency are a large part of enduro racing and riders are encouraged to carry adequate water, food & equipment for operating in mountainous environments.
 Each rider should remember that they are solely responsible for themselves but may assist other racers on course.

 Riders should be prepared to carry sufficient water to last a minimum of 2 hours of racing between water stops.
 Although water may be available more frequently than this at many events, no rider should assume so and therefore must be prepared to keep themselves hydrated for a minimum of 2 hours of riding.
-Food or equipment stashes are not permitted - see Chapter 0.8.1.